pszufe/OSMToolset.jl/docs/src/visualize.md

         dist1 + OpenStreetMapX.shortest_route(md, node1, node2)[2] + dist2
     end

     cellsize = 50  # size of a box in meters attdf = DataFrame()

+    # In order to speed-up the computations we parallelize this loop (run Julia with the -t paramater)
     lock = Threads.ReentrantLock()
     Threads.@threads for i in 0:round(Int, (xmax - xmin) / cellsize)
         for j in 0:round(Int, (ymax - ymin) / cellsize)